Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: Introduction

 Select a small square $S_1$ next to the boundary.
 We can assume that it shares exactly one edge with the boundary (if it shares two, it is a ``bottle neck'' --- a case we exclude and which doesn't play any role in the continuum limit).
 Let the edge in $S_1$ incoming to the domain be $a$ and the outgoing edge be $b$, see also Figure~\ref{fig: domain and a branch} or Figure~\ref{fig: loops from tree}.
 Let $e \in E(\odmdlattice)$ (that is, as an edge in $E(\oddmdlattice)$ it lies between white and black octagon).
 Then define in the following way the branch $\bran_e$ from the root $a$ to the target $e$. \begin{itemize} \item Cut open the loop $\lp_{j_1}$ that goes through the edge passing from the tail of $b$ to the head of $a$ by removing that edge.
 Follow from $a$ the $\lp_{j_1}$ until the disconnection of $e$ and $b$ on the lattice.
-Suppose that it happens on the small square $S_2$. \item Let $n\geq 1$ and suppose that we have constructed the branch following the loops $\lp_{j_k}$, $k=1,2,\ldots,n$ until we are at the square $S_{n+1}$ and on the loop $\lp_{j_n}$.
-Instead of following the loop $\lp_{j_n}$ by an edge which would take the branch to a component disconnected $e$ we use the other possible edge on $S_{n+1}$ (which is not on any loop) and we arrive to a new (unexplored) loop $\lp_{j_{n+1}}$.
+Suppose that it happens on the small square $S_2$. \item Let $n\geq 1$ and suppose that we have constructed the branch following the loops $\lp_{j_k}$, $k=1,2,\ldots,n$ until we are at the square $S_{n+1}$ and on the loop $\lp_{j_n}$ and that the next step on the loop $\lp_{j_n}$ would disconnect $e$ and $b$ on the lattice.
+Instead of using the next edge on the loop $\lp_{j_n}$, we use the other possible edge on $S_{n+1}$ (which is not on any loop) and we arrive to a new (unexplored) loop $\lp_{j_{n+1}}$.
 Then we follow that loop until disconnection of $b$ and $e$.
 Suppose that it happens at the small square $S_{n+2}$.
 We continue this construction recursively. \item The process ends when we reach $e$.
 Suppose that it happens on a loop $\lp_{j_{N'}}$.
 Rename the loops in the sequence as $\lp_{j'_{e,k}}$, $k=1,2,\ldots, N'=N'(e)$, and the small square sequences as $S'_{e,k}$. \end{itemize} This defines the simple lattice path $\bran_e$ from the root $a$ to the target $e$ which we call the \emph{branch of the exploration tree}.
 The collection $\tree=(\bran_e)_e$ where $e$ runs over all edges $e \in E(\odmdlattice)$, is called \emph{the exploration tree} of the loop collection $\lpe=(\lp_j)_{j =1 ,\ldots N}$.
 This construction is illustrated in Figure~\ref{fig: domain and a branch}.